 Junk drawers- we all have them.
-Many of us have one in the kitchen, but sometimes families have junk drawers in bathrooms, in home offices, in basements.
+Many of us have one in the kitchen, but sometimes families have junk drawers in bathrooms, in home offices, and in basements or garages.
 They serve as a “catch-all” space of items we use often, and also items we don't seem to use at all (and just haven't figure out what to do with- yet!).
 So how can you organize a junk drawer to make it tidy and more useful if you'd like to get organized?
 I'll show you how!

 The real question is… should you even have a junk drawer?

 A “junk drawer” by its very name implies that you have designated a place to keep junk!
 And there really shouldn't be a drawer for that!

 If there is anything that I've learned over the years of de-cluttering at my home- it is to stop KEEPING the CLUTTER!
 Find temporary homes for it if you need to, (just until you have time to deal with it), but do not plan to store clutter permanently!